justinthompson593/EsvApiInterface/README.md

 ## Examples

 In the following table, we'll use `$ passageQuery flags` as a shorthand for `$ EsvApiInterface passageQuery flags`.
 So `$ john3 -q -mp3` in the table is short-hand for the `$ EsvApiInterface john3 -q -mp3` you'd have in the command line.
-(Note that you don't need to type in the `$` sign; that's just in there to look like it does on the command line.)
+(Note that you don't need to type in the `$` sign; that's just in there to look like it does on the terminal.)

 Command | Result
 ------- | ------
-`$ john3:16 -c` | Opens John chapter 3 verse 16 in html and copies the formatted text to the clipboard `$ john3 -q -mp3` | Opens audio link to John chapter 3 without opening the html page `$ john3 -S -mp3` | Opens audio link & the HTML (no -q) and saves both john3.html and john3.mp3 to the current directory
+`$ john3:16 -c` | Opens John chapter 3 verse 16 in html and copies the formatted text to the clipboard `$ john3 -q -mp3` | Opens audio link to John chapter 3 without opening the html page `$ john3 -S -mp3` | Saves and opens both john3.html and john3.mp3